AnitaSmeets/ACF-MatCL/README.md

 These functions make use of the [MatCL OpenCL interface for MATLAB](https://github.com/IANW-Projects/MatCL).
 Required functions from MatCL are included in the folder MatCL-master.
 MatCL is licensed under the Creative Commons licence [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).

+Tested on MATLAB R2020a

 ## Description
+The functions can be used to calculate a 2D auto-correlation.
+The functions calculate a Pearson product-moment correlation coefficient for all possible displacements of the image with respect to itself.
+This is also known as the Zero-normalized cross-correlation of an image with a displaced version of itself.

+The collection also includes a function used for the calculation of a radially averaged auto-correlation of a 2D auto-correlation.

+The calculations of the 2D auto-correlations can be done at several levels of parallelisation.
+An overview of the functions and an explanation of which to use in what situation are given at the end of this manual.

 ## Setup